Omaha Doula and Therapist

 Nicey: my grandma’s postpartum doula

 Learning about Nicey A couple of years ago I took an advanced training in postpartum care traditions with Julia Jones (Newborn Mothers) .
-I learned many things in that advanced course that impacts my work with new families in a positive way (click to see postpartum packages).
+I learned many things in that advanced course that impacts my work with new families in a positive way (click to learn more about my services).
 But a certain assignment had the biggest personal impact.
 Julia encouraged us to explore the postpartum traditions of our own family.
 I didn’t think that I would learn much from this exercise but being a dutiful student, I contacted my parents.
-A few days later, I received an email that brought tears to …
+A few days later, I received an email that brought …

 Nicey: my grandma’s postpartum doula Read More »